You might be confused by exactly what the differences between pedestal tickets and general admission tickets are.

 When you enter, you pass through a space dedicated to donors who contributed $2 million or more to this museum which cost over $100 million to construct.

-The film is about the Statue of Liberty’s construction and also its status as a symbol of hope and freedom.
+The film is about the construction of the statue and its status as a symbol of hope and freedom.

-The next gallery is the Engagement Gallery which brings to life the 19th-century Parisian workshop of the statue’s sculptor Frédéric Auguste Bartholdi.
+The next gallery is the Engagement Gallery which brings to life the 19th-century workshop in Paris, of the statue’s sculptor Frédéric-Auguste Bartholdi.

 There are recreations of his models for the statue as well as a scale-size replica of the statue’s copper foot.

-The last space is the Inspiration Gallery that has digital kiosks where visitors can take photo self-portraits with backdrops of images that symbolize liberty to them.
+The last space is the Inspiration Gallery which has digital kiosks where visitors can take photo self-portraits with backdrops of images that symbolize liberty to them.

-The last space you pass through holds an especially moving object.
-The original 3,600-pound copper flame that sat atop the torch, which was replaced in 1984.
+The last space you pass through holds one of the most moving artifacts -- the original 3,600-pound copper flame that sat atop the torch, was replaced in 1984.

 The Statue of Liberty Museum is highly recommended.
 Plan time into your visit to Liberty Island as you will not want to miss this special museum.

-Although crown tickets will give you a higher vantage point, you can take in the New York City skyline much more easily from the base of the statue.
+Although crown tickets will give you a higher vantage point, you can take in the Manhattan skyline and New York Harbor much more easily from the base of the statue.